-The guardstone or “muragala” were one of an association of three aspects of sculpture that adorned the entrance to buildings in ancient times, the other two being the moonstone (Sandakada Pahana) and balustrade (Korawak Gala) .
+The guardstone or “muragala” was one of three aspects of sculpture that adorned the entrance to buildings in ancient times, the other two being the moonstone (Sandakada Pahana) and balustrade (Korawak Gala).

-The guardstones, which provided a support to the heavy stone balustrade, were plain in the beginning.
-Later they came to be sculptured with symbols significant of prosperity and protection.
+The guardstones, which provided support to the heavy stone balustrade, were plain in the beginning.
+Later they came to be sculptured with symbols significant to prosperity and protection.

 There were three major stages of development.
 It was the custom on important occasions for pots of water with flowers (usually of the coconut palm) and budded twigs to be placed in front of a building.